Skip to main content

 Doxa is built on the opposite conviction.

 Engage is a tool, not an oracle.
+An Engage session is an interaction, not a conversation with a person or spiritual guide.
 Its purpose is not to speak for God.
 Its purpose is to help you hear your own story more clearly, and to surface what God has already said to you through Scripture and through the record of your own life.

 The difference matters.

-When the AI surfaces a verse you recorded six months ago, it is not telling you what God is saying now.
-It is reminding you of what God said then, which you have already received and verified and kept.
+When the AI surfaces a verse you recorded six months ago, it is reminding you of what God said then, what you already received, verified, and kept.

-When Engage draws from a testimony in the Grace Record, it is not claiming to know your situation.
-It is connecting you to a real account from a real believer who faced something similar.
+When Engage draws from a testimony in the Grace Record, it is connecting you to a real account from a real believer who faced something similar.
 The testimony speaks.
 The AI is only the connector.

-This is what it means to use AI as a tool.
-Not a voice.
-Not an intermediary.
-A tool that helps you access what is already true.
+This is what it means to use AI as a tool: a mechanism for accessing what is already true, not a voice and not an intermediary.

 What Engage Draws From